stevekochscience/sqlschool/_posts/2014-01-03-where-operators.markdown

 This lesson will use the same housing development data from the [previous lesson](/the-basics/select-from.html)

-<div class="tip">Start by running this code to remind yourself what's in the table that will be used in this tutorial.
-Remember to switch over to Mode and run any of the code you see in the grey boxes to get a sense of what the output will look like.</div>
+Start by running this code to remind yourself what's in the table that will be used in this tutorial.
+Remember to switch over to Mode and run any of the code you see in the grey boxes to get a sense of what the output will look like.

     SELECT * FROM tutorial.us_housing_units_completed

 ###The WHERE Clause
 So you know how to view some data using `SELECT` and `FROM`.
 The next step is filtering the data using the `WHERE` clause.
-Here's what it looks like.
+Here's what it looks like:

     SELECT *
       FROM tutorial.us_housing_units_completed
      WHERE month = 1

-*Note: the clauses always need to be in this order: `SELECT`, `FROM`, `WHERE`.*
+*Note: the clauses always need to be in this order:* `SELECT`, `FROM`, `WHERE`.

-The `WHERE` clause works in a plain-English way: the above query does the same thing as `SELECT * FROM tutorial.us_housing_units_completed`, except that the results will only include rows where the **month** column contains the value **1**.
+The `WHERE` clause works in a plain-English way: the above query does the same thing as `SELECT * FROM tutorial.us_housing_units_completed`, except that the results will only include rows where the `month` column contains the value **1**.

 **This part is really important: SQL deals with filtering an entire row at a time.
 In Excel, you can sort or filter one column at a time.
 In SQL, if you filter something in one column, entire rows will be omitted.** The idea is that each row is one *data point* or *observation*, and all the information contained in that row belongs together.